All of your organs are important, BUT your liver is one of the hardest working organs in town!

 Produces cholesterol – your liver creates cholesterol based on your physical needs and the amount of cholesterol you ingest.
 If you eat a lot of cholesterol rich foods, your liver produces less.
 If you don’t eat much cholesterol, your liver produces more.
-It’s pretty obvious that we need cholesterol and your liver is regulating it’s levels in the body.
+We need cholesterol and your liver is regulating the levels in your body.

 Metabolizes hormones – the liver breaks down and metabolizes hormones once they have done their work.
 If the breakdown of those hormones does NOT occur, they can accumulate and cause hormonal imbalances.
 For example, if estrogen is not metabolized, it can lead to PMS, and cellulite around the hips and thighs.
 If testosterone is not metabolized efficiently, this results in weight gain on the upper part of the body and abdomen, PCOS and acne.

 Conversion of thyroid hormone – T4 needs to be converted to T3 to be effective and do its work in the body for the thyroid.
 The majority of this conversion happens in your liver (kidneys and muscles, too).
-If you are feeling sluggish, overweight, swollen and depressed, it’s not your thyroid’s fault, your liver needs to be supported.
+If you are feeling sluggish, overweight, swollen and depressed, it’s not your thyroid’s fault, your liver actually needs support.

 The ability to regenerate itself – yes, you read that correctly!
 The liver is unique in that it is the only organ that has the capacity to regenerate itself when its tissues have been damaged.
 “If up to 50-60 percent of the liver cells may be killed within 3-4 days in an extreme case like a Tylenol overdose, the liver will repair completely after 30 days if no complications arise.”

-Below are some of my favorite ways to support the health of your beautiful liver:
+Below are some of my favorite ways to support the health of your hard-working liver:

-- Eat organic: The less external toxins (herbicides, pesticides, fungicides), you put into your body, the more your liver is freed up to clear your naturally occurring internal toxins.
+- Eat organic: The less external toxins (herbicides, pesticides, fungicides), you consciously put into your body, the more your liver is freed up to clear naturally occurring internal toxins.

 - Daily stretching: sounds too simple right?
 Wrong!
 The liver, according to traditional Chinese medicine is responsible for the tendons and ligaments.
-If you stretch and gently open up your body, it can help relax your liver.
-Consider stretching as a feedback loop to the liver.
+If you stretch and gently open up your body, it can relax your liver.
+Consider stretching as an important feedback loop to the liver.